devopsdays/devopsdays-web/content/blog/support-for-ukraine.md

 2. Share the [official letter](https://docs.google.com/document/d/18PaytL8rEd0Wi5AbBQ60z9oFP7aeUEjhYOmIjxNpnjc/edit) from a member of Verkhovna Rada, the Parliament of Ukraine, about the support Ukraine needs.

-Reach out to your local city and state leaders, reach out to your congressmen, presidents, MPs, etc.
+Reach out to your local city and state leaders, reach out to your members of Congress, presidents, MPs, etc.

 1. Demand that they help Ukraine